Whilst Maine Coon aggression might not be a standard trait of the breed, it definitely does occur, and must never be ignored.

-For instance, if your Maine Coon has hurt themselves, they may display signs of Maine Coon aggression towards an owner that unknowingly touches an area on their body that is painful.
+For instance, if your Maine Coon has hurt itself, it may display signs of Maine Coon aggression towards an owner that unknowingly touches an area on its body that is painful.

-Whilst the Maine Coon cat is usually known for its overly affectionate personality, and gentle laid back temperament, there are a number of factors that cause Maine Coon aggression to be triggered.
+Whilst the Maine Coon cat is usually known for its overly affectionate personality and gentle laid-back temperament, there are a number of factors that cause Maine Coon aggression to be triggered.

-A cat in ‘fighting mode’ can also cause considerable amounts of harm to you, from their claws and sharp teeth.
+A cat in ‘fighting mode’ can also cause considerable amounts of harm to you, from its claws and sharp teeth.
 Therefore, the sooner the owner identifies the problem, the better!